 Snow covered mountains, glowing blues, and the white thunder of calving ice take your breath away at the face of Dawes Glacier.
 As you glide through Endicott Arm you’ll likely find a few seals taking respite on the glaciers smaller “bergy bits.”
 Tides permitting, explore the narrow passage of Ford’s Terror.

 While others end their adventure and new guests join later in the day, you will spend the day off the boat.
 Enjoy an included lunch in town and explore all that historic Juneau has to offer.
 A complimentary laundry service is provided today.
-Embark your new vessel this afternoon, and keep watch for eagles as cruise through the Tongass National Forest.
+Embark this afternoon, and keep watch for eagles as cruise through the Tongass National Forest.

 Paddle a kayak and be awed at the face of a massive glacier.
 Go on a boot-sucking trek through sandbars and rainforest.
 And ride a skiff along shore for an up-close exploration of Glacier Bay.
 You'll find sea lions, mountain goats, sea otters, bears, moose, eagles, and spectacular scenic backdrops.
 Linger near South Marble Island to spot the many species of rare sea birds that call this area home.
 Keep your eyes on the water and the island for brightly-colored puffins and Black Oystercatchers.
 Stop in Bartlett Cove for a visit to the Park Service's Headquarters.